ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 ~~~~~~~~~~~~~~~~~

 Every change carries regression risk, and pushing unnecessary additional
 downloads to users harms their experience.
-If it’s a valid bug but
+If it's a valid bug but
 nobody appears affected in practice and nobody is likely to be affected
 in practice, then a change to existing users is not acceptable.